AnswerDotAI/RAGatouille/README.md

 ### 🚀 Training and fine-tuning

 _If you're just prototyping, you don't need to train your own model!
-While finetuning can be useful, one of the strenght of ColBERT is that the pretrained models are particularly good at generalisation, and [ColBERTv2](https://huggingface.co/colbert-ir/colbertv2.0) has [repeatedly been shown to be extremely strong](https://arxiv.org/abs/2303.00807) at zero-shot retrieval in new domains!_
+While finetuning can be useful, one of the strength of ColBERT is that the pretrained models are particularly good at generalisation, and [ColBERTv2](https://huggingface.co/colbert-ir/colbertv2.0) has [repeatedly been shown to be extremely strong](https://arxiv.org/abs/2303.00807) at zero-shot retrieval in new domains!_

 #### Data Processing